 Pakistani researchers reported in 2016 the results of an animal study.
 The test subjects were fed both orange and grapefruit and subsequently showed “a highly significant” decline in cholesterol, LDL levels, and triglycerides, as well as a rise in HDL (the “good” cholesterol).

 In addition, French researchers in 2012 discovered that naringin, a flavonoid from grapefruit, had a protective effect on the vascular systems of mice fed a high-fat diet.
 It reduced “bad” cholesterol concentrations, and even changed genes associated with atherosclerosis progression.

 Interesting 2015 research reported in Cancer Prevention Research found that limonene administration caused a significant decrease in adrenal steroid hormones.
 When a person is under stress, the adrenal glands produce large quantities of the steroid hormone cortisol.
 When cortisol is elevated for long periods of time, this has the potential to cause a variety of health complaints ranging from impaired immunity to chronic fatigue, sleep disturbances, and depression.

 Grapefruit has been found to be useful for easing stress and lifting moods in other ways as well.
 Japanese researchers reported in 2001 that grapefruit essential oil inhibits an enzyme known as acetylcholinesterase (AChE).
 The role of AChE is to break down a neurotransmitter in the brain known as acetylcholine.
 Because grapefruit inhibits the enzyme AchE, this causes acetylcholine levels to rise, and its duration of action increases.
-This then results in mood improvement, less fatigue, decreased brain fog, less stress and depression.
+This results in mood improvement, less fatigue, decreased brain fog, less stress, and depression.